Asbestos Removal Contractors Kingston upon Hull

 Asbestos was commonly used in building materials before the 1980s.
 If your home was built before this time, there's a chance it contains asbestos.
 Common asbestos-containing materials include insulation, flooring, roofing, textured paints, and ceiling tiles.
 It's crucial to have a professional asbestos inspection and testing if you suspect asbestos is present.
 Never attempt to remove asbestos yourself, as it can be extremely hazardous.

-What is asbestos enclosure?
+What is the process for asbestos removal?

 How do I know if I have asbestos in my home?